Wake Up the Coma

+Background

+According to singer Bill Leeb, it was a deliberate decision to make a completely electronic album: "I said 'Let's not use any guitars in this album and just really go back to the way Caustic Grip and all that kind of era was' and everybody thought that was a good idea.
+So we just brought it back to a sort of an EBM world where we all wanted to be just purest and more electronic."

+Before dying on January 11, 2018 keyboarder Jeremy Inkel had sent demos to Bill Leeb, which the band decided to use on the album.
+"We thought it would be great to finish them as we know he wanted them on the record.", said Fulber, "We treated them as all the other ones 'the team' submitted, but they just have this extra feeling in them because Jeremy is no longer around."
+The release date of the album coincides with Inkel's birthday.

+The cover of "Rock Me Amadeus" had been on Leeb's mind for some time.
+Being impressed with the work of Jimmy Urine, with whom Fulber had collaborated before, Leeb had approached Urine over the course of two years.
+"Having been born and raised in Austria, and being Austrian, there was enough of a connection", said Leeb about his choice of the cover.
+Enthused by the experience with the cover version, the band decided to explore working with guest singers further, all of which the band members already knew from touring activities and earlier collaborations.

 Release and promotion

 A digital only single titled "Eye on You", originally scheduled for release on November 2, 2018, was released on November 16 to promote the album.
 It features Robert Görl of German electropunk band Deutsch Amerikanische Freundschaft and contains two remixes of the title track: one by Terence Fixmer and one by Orphx.

 The release date of the album was moved from October 2018 to February 2019.
 In December, the band announced the final release date of February 8, 2019.
 Chris Connelly, Nick Holmes and Jimmy Urine would appear on the album as guests, the latter on a cover of Falco's "Rock Me Amadeus".
 In January 2019 the band revealed the album's tracklist.

-Two days before the album's release, a video for "Rock Me Amadeus" directed by Jason Alacrity premiered at Baeble Music.
+Two days before the album's release, a video for "Rock Me Amadeus" directed by Jason Alacrity and Jason Jensen premiered at Baeble Music.

 On December 2, 2020 Front Line Assembly released a video for the track "Arbeit" directed by Henrik Bjerregaard Clausen and starring Danish actor Kim Sønderholm.